riy/degraph/documentation.md

 Or you can **define constraints on the dependency** using an internal Scala DSL **and run tests** to prevent violations of your desired dependency structure.

 What makes Degraph different from other similar tools is that it supports nested graphs.
 Inner classes are visualy contained in their containing class; Classes are contained inside packages and if you want you can group packages to modules, layers and so on.
-These ways of grouping classes are [referred to as slicings in Degraph(#nomenclature).
+These ways of grouping classes are [referred to as slicings in Degraph](#nomenclature).

 If you do a hierarchic layout in yed for the resulting graphml file you can easily see which classes you can move to different packages, layer or modules without creating circular dependencies or which you have to move in order to break cycles.